tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 corresponding to ECHConfig, as follows:

 ~~~
-    context = SetupBaseR(ClientECH.enc, skR, "tls13 ech")
+    context = SetupBaseR(ClientECH.enc, skR,
+                         "tls13 ech\0" + ECHConfig)
     EncodedClientHelloInner = context.Open(ClientHelloOuterAAD,
                                            ClientECH.payload)
     ech_hrr_key = context.Export("tls13 ech hrr key", 32)
 ~~~

 ClientHelloOuterAAD is computed from ClientHelloOuter as described in
 {{authenticating-outer}}.
+The `info` parameter to SetupBaseS is the concatenation "tls13 ech", a zero byte, and the serialized ECHConfig.
 If decryption fails, the server continues to the next candidate ECHConfig.
 Otherwise, the server reconstructs ClientHelloInner from EncodedClientHelloInner, as described in {{encoding-inner}}.
 It then stops consider candidate ECHConfigs.